 - In English or have English subtitles/captions

 Note: Applicants must submit a certification statement certifying adherence to all official rules and guidelines.
-If any producer is found to have breached the guidelines of the competition or acted inappropriately, the competition organisers reserve the right to disqualify the producer and the video from official competition.
+If any producer is found to have breached the guidelines of the competition or acted inappropriately, the competition organizers reserve the right to disqualify the producer and the video from official competition.

 Rating: Completed films should aim for a PG rating; there should be no swearing, extreme violence, sexual content/nudity, or adult themes.

 Footage: All footage in the videos should be original with rights entirely owned by the Producer.
 Videos using stock or archive footage will not be accepted.

 Equipment and Costs: Any video or film camera may be used during the production.
 Animation, motion graphics, and special effects are permitted.
 Any costs associated with the development, production or post-production of the video are entirely the responsibility of the producer.

 Copyright: All rights to the video belong to the producer and it’s the responsibility of the producer to ensure all production elements of the video including but not limited to visuals, narration, music, soundtrack are fully cleared.

 The World Congress of Science and Factual Producers reserves the non-exclusive right to use the video after its delivery for non-commercial purposes including promotional or educational purposes for a period of two years ending on November 1, 2022.